 Vitamin Sea Studio - The Cure to Common Jewelry

-Jim Aquilani was born in San Diego, California, in 1968.
-A self-taught silversmith, he utilizes precious metals and found objects to create unique, one of a kind, wearable works of art.
+Jim Aquilani is a self-taught silversmith, he utilizes precious metals and found objects to create unique, one-of-a-kind, wearable works of art.

 When not hard at work in his Murray Harbour studio, Jim finds inspiration while walking the beautiful beaches and trails of Prince Edward Island.